-Day 9: Cashless Abroad, the Parade and the Bamboo Grove
+8. Enjoy the Parade and the Bamboo Grove (Gion Matsuri Day Event)

 As I walked out from the hotel, I stumbled upon a parade.
 This was on the 17th so the parade took over the streets of Gion district, paralyzing all road transportation.
 While watching the parade, my inner self realized that this was the first time I had ever traveled abroad cashless.
 It was not fun, but it could a good survival exercise.